-We believe the focus needs to now be on how the Government is going to support business and economic recovery and growth.
-Importantly, we should be taking the opportunity to reflect on what lessons can be learnt from the last few months.
+The focus needs to now be on how the Government is going to support business, and economic recovery and jobs.
+Importantly, we must take the opportunity to reflect on what lessons can be learnt from the last few months.

 The response to the pandemic caused significant disruption to business in a short period of time.
-Businesses were forced to operate differently, scrambling to transition to a virtual online world with staff working remotely from home or forced to shut down altogether.
-Federal and State governments were required to quickly provide temporary regulatory relief to remove barriers to enable companies to meet their legal and regulatory obligations.
+Businesses were forced to operate differently, scrambling to transition to an online environment with staff working from home, or forced to shut down altogether.
+Federal and state governments were required to quickly provide temporary regulatory relief to remove barriers to enable companies to meet their legal and regulatory obligations.

 The opportunity exists for many businesses to reboot and permanently change the way they operate.
 We expect technology to be key.
 How does the Government support business in discarding inefficient, ineffective ways, rebuild and reinvent for growth?
-Indeed, there are opportunities for Government to do the same.
+Indeed, there are opportunities for the Government to do the same.

-CPA Australia supports a policy focus on enabling businesses to get back to their operations with the goals of achieving strong productivity, employment and GDP growth.
-This requires giving businesses the space and time to seek professional advice and undertake business recovery planning.
+CPA Australia supports a policy focus on business recovery and reinvention.
+This requires giving businesses the space, time and resources to seek professional advice and undertake business recovery planning.
 We believe that policies need to be accessible and easily implemented, with no unnecessary compliance costs incurred by business and their advisors.

-Our view is that economic policy decisions should take advantage of the currently low cost of debt and should not be driven by shorter-term budgetary considerations.
-With record low interest rates, we need to keep the cost of servicing debt in perspective.
-Government debt should not be a hand brake on economic recovery.
+Economic policy decisions should take advantage of the currently low cost of debt and should not be driven by shorter-term budgetary considerations.
+With record-low interest rates, we need to keep the cost of servicing debt in perspective.
+Government debt should not be a handbrake on economic recovery.

-We are looking to the National Cabinet to operate effectively and develop coordinated solutions and to take a holistic approach to policy development rather than looking at measures, such as JobKeeper, in isolation.
-There are also emerging challenges such as political tensions between Australia and China beginning to impact trade, that pose potential further threats to certain sectors or businesses that need to be considered.
+We are looking to the National Cabinet to operate effectively, to develop coordinated solutions and to take a holistic approach to policy development rather than looking at measures, such as JobKeeper, in isolation.
+There are also emerging challenges, such as political tensions between Australia and China beginning to impact trade, which pose potential further threats to certain sectors or businesses, and these challenges need to be considered.